List of Fire Force characters: White-Clad

 A plague mask-wearing member of the White Clad, descended from one of the two families that created the Amaterasu reactor per the Evangelist’s design and established Haijima Industries to oversee it after the Joseph family broke ties with them.
 Having developed an interest in the Infernal Bugs, Giovanni turned himself into an insect creature that uses host bodies to prolong his life so he can witness the world engulfed in Adolla.
-In his result host body, Giovanni posed as an apprentice to Vulcan's grandfather to recover Amaterasu's key from the Joseph family before working for Haijima while arranging him and Vulcan's father to be turned into Infernals.
+In his resulting host body, Giovanni posed as an apprentice to Vulcan's grandfather to recover Amaterasu's key from the Joseph family, later working for Haijima while arranging for him and Vulcan's father to be turned into Infernals.
 Giovanni has used his influence to blacklist Vulcan while infiltrating the Fire Force as Commander of Special Fire Force Company 3 (第3特殊消防隊, Dai San Tokushu Shōbōtai).
-He joins the White Clad after taking Amaterasu's key from Vulcan as the host body he modified into a cyborg gradually becomes more insect-like.
+He joins the White Clad after stealing Amaterasu's key from Vulcan, as the host body he modified into a cyborg gradually becomes more insect-like.
 Once preparations for the Cataclysm were completed, Giovanni proceeds to unlock the reactor core with Charon, Ritsu, and Dragon.
 While Giovanni’s body is destroyed by Vulcan and Lisa, he implanted a parasitic insect holding his consciousness into Yu’s brain to complete his mission.
 But Giovanni is destroyed for good by Arthur using Excalibur to extract the parasite with Yu unharmed.